Quarantine (video game): Reception

 Next Generation reviewed the PC version of the game, stating that "Plenty of new weapons and powerup items along with different mission options give the game long-term play potential.
 Bloody fun for budding psychotics."

 Reviewing the 3DO version, the four reviewers of Electronic Gaming Monthly were divided.
 They all concurred that the driving controls are subpar, but while three of them opined that Quarantine would appeal to a niche audience (one predicted it "may be a cult hit") with its soundtrack and strange, tongue-in-cheek humor, the fourth simply declared it "Too warped for me."
 GamePros reviewer also predicted the game was "bound to gain cult status" and gave it a rave review, praising the usefulness of the four camera views, the high level of uncensored violence, the introductory FMV, the "macabre" backgrounds, and the large selection of rock music tracks.
 They noted that the driving controls are difficult but concluded that "Doom lovers looking to score more gore will dig this grim, futuristic escape saga".
 A reviewer for Next Generation commented that while the open world, open-ended structure is captivating, both it and the vehicle's controls have a steep learning curve which demands that the player spend considerable time learning the game before actually playing it.
 He concluded that "the game is on balance, once you get the hang of things, and it's cool".

 Mark Clarkson from Computer Gaming World faced some compatibility issues trying to play the game - about once in every three times, the sound card failed to be recognized by the game.
 Also, the game locked up occasionally, needing a computer-reset to fix.
 He described playing Quarantine as being "like playing Doom from a car in a universe that's equal parts Escape from New York and The Rocky Horror Picture Show."
 He praised the game world and its landscape and felt that some of the included music was "pretty good."
 He concludes that "small errors, inconsistencies and a very loose interpretation of "driving" make [the game] a slightly more bumpy ride than was intended."

-Soundtrack

-The CD version contains tracks from Australian alternative bands.